Coleco stands for: COnnecticut

 million Telstar units.

-Pong-based consoles died out in the end of the 70's.
+1980 after interest in Pong-based consoles died out at the end of the

-But once again, Coleco managed to rise up again from the ashes.
+But once again, Coleco managed to rise from the ashes.

-Bit corporation in Hong Kong and Coleco Industries USA make a big deal.
+Bit corporation of Hong Kong and Coleco Industries USA agreed to a huge

-Coleco and the Hong Kong company designed a several sketch for promotion,
+Coleco and the Hong Kong based company designed and promoted several

 Coleco was proud to present their new "baby" called: ColecoVision